akshaykhale1992/console-logger/README.md

 It is similar console log, it follows [PSR-3: Logger Interface](https://www.php-fig.org/psr/psr-3/) standards so you don't have to learn anything new.

 ## How to user it ?
+1. Install the Package using composer

+    composer require akshaykhale1992/console-logger

+2. User the Logger

+Sample Code:

     <?php